KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.cloud-interfaces/content/webapp/_index.md

 hidden: true
 ---

-# The KOLIBRI Cloud Web App
+# The PressureSuite Cloud Web App
 We strive to have a Web App that is simple to use and doesn't need a written manual.

 Nevertheless, we plan to have a Youtube Video for an easy quick introduction to show the biggest features.